IronOxidizer/lemmy-lite/README.md

 - Cross-instance support, get a lite version of any Lemmy instance.
 - JSless using pre-rendered HTML and CSS only.
 - Touch-friendly.
-- Small screen support, minimum 360px.
+- Small screen support, as small as 320px.
 - Internet Exporer and NetSurf compatible.
 - High performance.
   - Written in rust.